-Eamonn Holmes is reportedly set to quit This Morning for GB News.
+Eamonn Holmes has confirmed he is to quit This Morning for GB News.

-The broadcaster is said to be on the verge of leaving his role on ITV's daytime show after more than 15 years.
+The broadcaster is leaving his role on ITV’s daytime show after more than 15 years.

 Eamonn has been a presenter on This Morning since 2006 alongside wife Ruth Langsford.

 The pair had regularly fronted the show on Fridays with Holly Willoughby and Phillip Schofield taking charge the rest of the week.